Matthew Dellavedova: Return to Cleveland (2018–2021)

 On 7 December 2018, Dellavedova was acquired by the Cleveland Cavaliers in a three-team trade that also involved the Bucks and the Washington Wizards.
 In his return game for the Cavaliers in Milwaukee three days later, Dellavedova received an ovation when he entered the game and finished with 11 points in 16 minutes in a 108–92 loss to the Bucks.

 On 7 March 2020, Dellavedova recorded a career-high 14 assists in a 104–102 win over the Denver Nuggets.

 On 25 November 2020, Dellavedova re-signed with the Cavaliers.
 He appeared in just 13 games with the Cavaliers during the 2020–21 season as he suffered a variety of ailments, including a concussion, whiplash, an emergency appendectomy, and a neck strain.

 Melbourne United (2021–2022)

 On 9 July 2021, Dellavedova signed a three-year deal with Melbourne United of the Australian NBL.
 On 16 January 2022, he scored a career-high 33 points with seven 3-pointers and nine assists in an 88–84 win over the Illawarra Hawks.
 He averaged 10.3 points and 4.3 assists per game during the 2021–22 NBL season.
 He parted ways with United in July 2022 to return to the NBA.

-Sacramento Kings (2022–present)
+Sacramento Kings (2022–2023)

 On 29 July 2022, Dellavedova signed with the Sacramento Kings.
-The Kings guaranteed Dellavedova's contract for the remainder of the season on 5 January 2023.
+On 29 March 2023, he sustained a right index finger fracture in a game against the Portland Trail Blazers.

+Return to Melbourne (2023–2025)

+On 17 May 2023, Dellavedova signed a two-year deal with Melbourne United, returning to the team for a second stint.

+In the 2023–24 NBL season, United finished as minor premiers and reached the NBL Grand Final series, where they lost 3–2 to the Tasmania JackJumpers.

+In the 2024–25 NBL season, Dellavedova helped United return to the NBL Grand Final series, where they lost 3–2 to the Illawarra Hawks.
+He had a standout series but struggled in Game 5 with five points and seven assists on 2-of-6 shooting.
+Despite United losing the series, Dellavedova was awarded the Larry Sengstock Medal as the NBL Grand Final MVP, something that had not happened since 1993.

+Sydney Kings (2025–present)

+On 10 April 2025, Dellavedova signed a three-year deal with the Sydney Kings.